samanthahuaa/memoryGame/README.md

  - Hide the tiles when they are not flipped
  - Execute an animation of sorts to show the flipping of the tile
  - Declare that the user has won when the score is 3
- - Have a restart button that allows the user to play again

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).